SridharRG/SridharRG.github.io/themes/hugo-classic/content/post/2024-08-25-Hacker-How-to.md

 Unlike physical resource, which has fixed value and sums up to a linear growth, our data become invaluable when it combines with one another ...not like a linear approcach with materialistic resource.

 - The influence of Free Software foundation europe(FSFE)  & Chaos Computing club(CCC) in EU plays a significant role in data protection, digital rights and privacy.
 These groups have be most influencial organizations which been vocal to such issues that pushes the EU to implement such laws.

+Recently go to see this awful speech in [DEFCON](https://www.youtube.com/watch?v=4EmstuO0Em8)

 ### How we can change the society